Are you making these 🚩 mistakes on your cold calls?

 At Superhuman Prospecting, we use the 3-prong approach for building a prospect list.
 This means using a variety of B2B contact databases, AI technology, web scraping tools, and expert researchers to build custom leads lists for our clients.

-We are big advocates of using a sales script.
-A good cold call script outlines the right language, values, features, and benefits needed for a quality cold call conversation.
+Having this framework gives you the ability to measure results and create a standard that can help you improve your cold calling techniques and messaging.
 And despite all of the reasons that critics may cite, sales scripts are widely used and coveted as a major marketing strategy for both large and small companies.

 Think of it more like a small research project on your offering.
 By training your team to use a sales script, you ensure everyone is following the same protocols and selling the same message.

 You’re not only locking down what your workers are saying; you’re ensuring consistency within your own brand.
 The script keeps all of your valuable information close by and ready for action in an easy-to-follow conversation format.
 It’s the perfect little cheat sheet.

 Need help writing your script?
 We talk a lot (a lot) about how to create a custom cold calling script based on your industry and offering.
 Visit H2H Sales Script Methodology to learn more about creating custom sales scripts for your business.